simonmichael/hledger/MANUAL.md

 - display formats (actually, a small subset is supported)
 - budget reports

-And we add some features:
+And we add these commands:

 - add
 - chart